 Here we have evenly spaced 4 ships and boats of approximately the same size.
 If your event is focused only on sailboats, naturally use a number of different sailboats, for a more general nautical theme, we have included a white fishing boat with nets, a mounted sailboat, a modern white sailboat, and a mounted clipper ship.
 We have balanced the look by combining a variety of mounted and unmounted boats with ship styles from different time periods.

 Navy blue napkins on a white tablecloth add to the crisp, clean nautical feel.
 In addition, your decorations will show up best on the white background.
-Sprinkle sailboat confetti in blue, red, and silver to create a festive sparkle, while tying the whole scene together for continuity.
+Sprinkle red or blue star confetti to create a festive sparkle, while tying the whole scene together for continuity.

 Similarly, we have created a more casual nautical theme with buoys, birds, and rope knots.
 Here we repeat variations of a theme that we space down the banquet or reception table.